davidson16807/tectonics.cpp/inc/model/README.md

 * `rock::` for storing the state of a planet's crust within a real time simulation that runs on consumer hardware

+The following namespaces are planned, or at the very least, are currently very underdeveloped:

+* `air` for modeling the composition and properties of gaseous mass pools on a world

+* `sea` for modeling the composition and properties of liquid mass pools on a world

+* `star` for modeling the composition and properties of bodies that fuse ordinary hydrogen through gravity

+* `orbit` for modeling trajectories of gravitationally bound bodies